I was born in Mansfield, Nottinghamshire, the youngest of three sons.

 Although my childhood was happy and we had no financial hardships, my father, John George, a solicitor, died when I was four and my mother, Nina Joan (nee Stanbrook), a teacher, died when I was fifteen, and this obviously had a profound impact on our family.
 After mum died, I lived first with my brothers, Henry and Charles, then with my mother's parents.
 I became very close to my maternal grandmother, "Nanna", who passed away in a Kingston care home just a few years ago as a fantastic, adorable 90 year young lady.

-I currently live in Surbiton with my wife, Emily, and John Alban, our son.
+I currently live in Surbiton with my wife, Emily, and our two children John and Ellie.

 I went to Nottingham High School (1974-84), as have MPs from both other parties, including Kenneth Clarke, Geoff Hoon and Ed Balls.
 I enjoyed my time there, with plenty of extra-curricular activities - from the Duke of Edinburgh Award Scheme to the Community Service Group, from the Drama Society to playing the cello (badly) in the orchestra.
 Politics did not play a big part in my time there, though I helped found the Middle School Debating Society and ended up head boy.